sipb/moira-rest-api/README.md

 Get parameters:

 * `recurse`: bool.
+Default true.
 Whether to include objects this user can administer because they are in a list that can administer it (and so on), as opposed to a direct ownership.

 Output: